gems-uff/noworkflow/README.md

 Quick Installation
 ------------------

-To install noWorkflow, you should follow these basic instructions:
+To install noWorkflow, you should follow these basic instructions.
+Note that these steps may install an older version of noWorkflow.
+To make sure you are using the newest stable version, please follow the "Alternative" installation procedure mentioned below.

-First your Python version must be 3.7, then if you have pip, just run:
+Using Python 3.7, use pip to install noWorkflow:
 ```
 $ pip install noworkflow[all]
 ```